 City Council members must be a citizen of the United States and at least 18-years of age.
 Interested parties must be a resident of the City and a registered voter.

 City Council meets on the second and fourth Mondays of the month at 6:30 p.m. in the Council Chambers at City Hall, 400 S Harrison St, Ludington, Mi.
+Beginning July 25, 2022, the City Council will begin meeting at 6:00 p.m.
 The December meetings are scheduled for December 5 and 19, 2022.
 All meetings are open to the public.